-The Board of Directors emphasizes on disclosing the information that must be informed to all stakeholders through the SET's information system, both in terms of accuracy.
-Complete, adequate and equally timely.
-The Investor Relations Unit is in charge of providing information and responding to shareholder inquiries.
-Key investors and information include: Financial and non-financial information This includes important performance and news of the Company that may affect the price of securities and decisions of the Company's shareholders and general investors.
-The location is perfect.
-The Company has important practices in accordance with the rules and regulations of the Office.
-THE SEC and SET are as follows:
+Board of Directors realized an importance to disclosure of information that must be communicated to all stakeholders via the Stock Exchange of Thailand information system, both accurately, equally complete, adequate and timely.
+The Investor Relations Department is responsible for providing information and answering questions from shareholders and investors.
+Important information consists of both financial and non-financial information, including operational results and news.
+The important aspects of the company that may affect the price of securities and the decision of the shareholders and general investors of the company, the company has important practices in accordance with the rules and regulations of the SEC and SET as follows: